Female Psychopaths in Cinema

 Legacy and Future

 Psychopath girl movies have left an indelible mark on cinema.
-These films have shaped audience perceptions of female villains and influenced subsequent storytelling.
+These films have shaped audience perceptions of female villains and influenced subsequent storytelling, often featuring the duality of characters who are both glamorous movie stars and troubled individuals.

 International cinema has also made significant contributions.
 Korean thrillers, for instance, have gained recognition for their nuanced depictions of female psychopaths, often blending psychological depth with intense storytelling.